 By testing your home for radon and installing the appropriate radon mitigation equipment, you are ensuring that your family stays safe and healthy while avoiding the serious consequences of radon poisoning.
 However, if this is your first time installing a radon mitigation system, you are likely wondering: “What is the cost of a radon mitigation system?”
 We’re here to help you understand the total cost so that when you contract someone for radon mitigation installation you’ll know what to expect to pay for their services – and whether you’re getting a fair price or not.

-According to the National Radon Program Services of Kansas State University, the cost of a mitigation system usually ranges from $895 to $1500, with the average sitting at about $1200.
+According to the National Radon Program Services of Kansas State University, the cost of a mitigation system usually ranges from $950 to $1500, with the average sitting at about $1200.
 However, some companies estimate that mitigation systems can cost $1600, or even more if the placement options are limited and custom work is necessary.
 Many companies also charge an extra fee ($100 or so) for a finished (a pipe that runs through a finished basement), or a garage exit.
 Fan upgrades can also cost the homeowner additional money ($100-$300)

 So what is the cost of a radon mitigation system?
 With the above figures in mind, you can expect to pay anywhere from $1000 to $2100 for initial radon testing and radon mitigation system installation combined.

 which is usually at least $100 less than our competition.
 And our price always

-includes the post mitigation test.
+includes the post-mitigation test.

 Total Costs: $1000 – $2100

 Radon Testing.
 It is highly recommended that you test your home for radon every year, or at least every other year whether you have a radon mitigation system or not.

 Most companies charge you a separate fee per test, which costs the same as the initial testing fee ($25 to $200)

 Not difficult at all!
 Instructions are included with your radon test kit package or you can watch a short video tutorial on AirChek’s website.
-Short term radon test kits require you to leave the test kit exposed for 48 hours up to 7 days (depending on the test).
+Short-term radon test kits require you to leave the test kit exposed for 48 hours up to 7 days (depending on the test).
 Once the test is complete, seal up the package and mail it to the independent third-party lab.
 If your test is right on the border of that 4.0 pci/l level, it is recommended to do a 90-day long-term test.
 These tests are available directly through the AirChek website.

 The cost of radon mitigation equipment can vary depending on your selected radon mitigation company, your home’s construction, and any custom design aspects you may want to implement to help hide the piping.